-- 4.1 At the start of a match the players go on court together to warm up the ball for a maximum of 4 minutes.
-After 2 minutes the players must change sides, unless they have already done so. - 4.2 The players must have equal opportunities to strike the ball.
-A player retaining control of the ball for an unreasonable time is warming up unfairly and Rule 15 (Conduct) must be applied.
+- 4.1 At the start of a match the team's go on court separately to warm up the ball for a maximum of 2 minutes.
+After 2 minutes the other team does their warm up on court for 2 minutes. - 4.2 The team who wins the spin of the racquet decides which team warms up first.